moraguma/TorchBringer/README.md

-This is an open-source framework that provides a simple interface for operating with pre-implemented deep reinforcement learning algorithms built on top of PyTorch.
-The interfaces provided can be used to operate deep RL agents either locally or remotely (via gRPC).
-Currently, this framework supports the following algorithms
+TorchBearer is an open-source framework that provides a simple interface for operating with pre-implemented deep reinforcement learning algorithms built on top of PyTorch.
+The interfaces provided can be used to operate deep RL agents either locally or remotely via gRPC.
+Currently, TorchBearer supports the following algorithms

 - [x] DQN

 ## Reference

-`cartpole_local_dqn.py` provides a simple example of this framework being used on gymnasium's CartPole-v1 envinronment. `cartpole_grpc_dqn.py` provides an example of how to use the gRPC interface to learn remotely.
+`cartpole_local_dqn.py` provides a simple example of TorchBearer being used on gymnasium's CartPole-v1 envinronment. `cartpole_grpc_dqn.py` provides an example of how to use the gRPC interface to learn remotely.

-The main class that is used in this framework is `TorchDeepRL`, implemented in `servers/`.
+The main class that is used in this framework is `TorchBearerAgent`, implemented in `servers/`.
 The gRPC server has an interface very similar to it.

-### TorchDeepRL
+### TorchBearerAgent
 | Method | Parameters | Explanation |
 |---|---|---|
 | initialize() | config: dict | Initializes the agent according to the config.
 Read the config section for information on formatting |